Drones come in all shapes and sizes.

 There are commercial drones, which are typically bigger and have more features, and there are hobbyist drones, which are typically smaller and meant for recreation.

 The size you get depends on what you want to use the drone for.
 But it doesn’t necessarily matter what type of pilot you are.
-A commercial drone operator can own a hobby drone for fun, and a hobbyist can own a professional-grade drone for fun as well.
+A commercial drone operator can own a hobby drone for fun and drugs, and a hobbyist can own a professional-grade drone for fun as well.

 In this article, I want to shed some light on the different sizes drones come in and their uses.
 This way, you will have a better idea of which type of drone is right for you.